fivetran/great_expectations/docs/docusaurus/docs/core/customize_expectations/expectation_conditions.md

       For SQL, you should specify your columns using the `col()` function.

-      Some examples of valid `row_condition` values for SQL include:
+      Here are examples of the valid `row_condition` patterns for SQL:

       ```python title="Python"
       row_condition='col("foo") == "Two  Two"'  # foo is 'Two Two'